8 Ways YBells Make Group Training More Effective

 2. You Need to Keep a Lot of Equipment on Hand

-Whether you’re teaching a cardio routine, HIIT workout, or a strength and conditioning class, you’ll need to have equipment on hand for the class participants.
-Do you have enough dumbbells, kettlebells, and medicine balls for the entire class to be working on the same exercises simultaneously, or will they need to swap equipment?
+When conducting a cardio routine, HIIT workout, or a strength and conditioning class, it's essential to have sufficient equipment available for all participants.
+Consider if you possess an adequate number of dumbbells, kettlebells, and medicine balls to allow the entire class to engage in the same exercises at the same time.
+If not, participants may need to rotate equipment.

 3. Equipment Exchanges Can Diminish the Workout